Soniabensaad/holbertonschool-validation/module4_task1/README.md

 - `help`: Display a list of available targets and their usage
 - `build`: Compile both the Go application and Hugo website
+- `Build-docker`: Builds the Docker image used to perform other tasks
 - `run`: Run the application in the background and write logs to awesome-api.log
 - `stop`: Stop the running application
 - `lint`: Run static analysis on the source code using golangci-lint